KrishnaRJ422/Churn-Prediction-Modeling/README.md

 Approach: For this problem, deep learning techniques (keras over tensorflow framework) are used to model the problem.

-F1-score is considered as metric to evaluate the model performance.
+Performance metric: F1-score is considered as metric to evaluate the model performance.

+Loss function: Binary cross entropy

 A base line model is considered which has around 71% f1-score over which different techniques like feature-scaling, re-sampling, hyper-parameter tuning were using to improve the metric of interest.